 I've not found any links to this presentation, so let me know if you find a copy available somewhere.

-There is a real family, community oriented feel to this conference that many others could learn from – there is a really sociable feel to this event, and it’s always great to meet up with a set of like minded peers again, as well as meeting a bunch of other old friends for the first time.
+There is a real family, community oriented feel to this conference that many others could learn from and it's always great to meet up with a set of like minded peers again, as well as meeting a bunch of other old friends for the first time.

 This time around there was once again a great selection of speakers, although with an emphasis on letting some fairly new speakers get up and show us their stuff.
 It was a great opportunity to see some folks delivering different angles on things than I'd seen in the past, and I'm hoping to take some inspiration from them and try and dip my toe into having another go at doing some speaking if I can get an opportunity at some stage this year.